-The PMOC should review the project sponsor's internal plan to check and review its design for scope completeness and coordination.
-The PMOC should review the adequacy and timing of the checks planned and implemented by the project sponsor.
-Checks may be in the form of peer reviews or independent or internal design reviews that ensure the design provided to the PMOC for FTA's review is, at a minimum, adequately complete given the project phase, internally consistent, and coordinated.
+The PMOC should review the Sponsor's internal plan to check and review its design for scope completeness and coordination.
+The PMOC should review the adequacy and timing of the checks planned and implemented by the Sponsor.
+Checks may be in the form of peer reviews and/or independent or internal design reviews that ensure the design provided to the PMOC for FTA's review is, at a minimum, adequately complete given the project phase, internally consistent and coordinated.

-The Scope Review Checklist, attached as Appendix A, provides a guide to evaluating the scope for completeness.
-Use the checklist in conjunction with the project cost estimate in SCC workbook format and the project schedule to develop a comprehensive understanding of the scope and as a cross-check for scope omissions and conflicts.
+The Scope Review Checklist, attached as Appendix B, provides a guide to evaluating the scope for completeness.
+The checklist should be used in conjunction with the project cost estimate and schedule to develop a comprehensive understanding of the scope and as a cross-check for scope omissions and conflicts.

-The PMOC review should address the following questions with comprehensive answers containing sufficient information to allow the reader to develop a complete understanding of any significant changes in the scope of the project since the last major milestone.
+The PMOC should address the following questions.
+The answers should be comprehensive, with sufficient information to allow the reader to develop a complete understanding of any significant changes in the scope of the project since the last major milestone.

-- 1. What changes in project scope have occurred since the last major milestone (e.g., commencement of project development or engineering, execution of the FFGA, or SSGA)? - 2.
-Have the known changes been incorporated into the documents, design criteria, plans, specifications, related management plans, and the Grant Agreement? - 3.
-Are there any additional known or anticipated changes to the project scope at the time of this assessment? - 4.
-Do the project delivery plan and construction documents reflect the full scope of the project?
-If not, identify any missing elements. - 5.
-Does the current capital cost estimate and schedule correlate with the known and anticipated scope of the project? - 6.
-Identify any unknown or uncertain conditions (e.g., real estate to be acquired, permits to be issued, and third-party agreements to be finalized) that may affect the cost or schedule for construction and assess the project sponsor's plan and schedule for resolving these issues. - 7.
-Do the contract documents address these unknown or uncertain issues in a way that appropriately allocates risk and avoids incurring unnecessary costs? - 8.
-Based on this review of the project and its current documentation, are there likely to be changes in project scope (including related cost and schedule impacts) beyond those ordinarily expected of a project at this phase of development?
-If so, identify these items and discuss the project sponsor's plan for resolving them. - 9.
-If the scope of the functional elements of the project has changed (e.g., longer/shorter alignment, fewer/more stations, fewer traction power substations, etc.), can the revised project still meet the capacity and fleet requirements of the transit system and as approved in the grant agreement?
+- 1) What changes in project scope have occurred since the last major milestone e.g. commencement of project development or engineering, execution of the FFGA, or SSGA?. - 2) Have the known changes been incorporated into the documents, design criteria, plans, specifications, related Management Plans, and the Grant Agreement? - 3) Are there any additional known or anticipated changes to scope at the time of this assessment? - 4) Do the project delivery plans and construction documents reflect the full scope of the project?
+If not, identify any missing elements. - 5) Does the current capital cost estimate and schedule correlate with the known and anticipated scope of the project? - 6) Identify any unknown or uncertain conditions (e.g., real estate to be acquired, permits to be issued, and third-party agreements to be finalized) that may affect the cost and/or schedule for construction and assess the Sponsor's plan and schedule for resolving these issues. - 7) Do the contract documents address these unknown or uncertain issues in a way that appropriately allocates risk and avoids incurring unnecessary costs?

+- 8) Based on this review of the project and its current documentation, are there likely to be changes in project scope (including related cost and schedule impacts) beyond those ordinarily expected of a project at this phase of development.
+If so, identify these items and discuss the Sponsor's plan for resolving them. - 9) If the scope of the functional elements of the project has changed, e.g., longer/shorter alignment, fewer/more stations, fewer traction power substations, etc., can the revised project still meet the capacity requirements of the program and as approved in the FFGA or SSGA?

-The PMOC shall assess and evaluate project sponsor and material third party project information and data.
-Then the PMOC shall produce characterizations of the project scope that integrate and summarize available information and data for the project, providing professional opinions, findings, analysis, recommendations, data, and descriptive text in an accessible and understandable format.
+The PMOC shall assess and evaluate Sponsor and material third party project information and data.
+Then the PMOC shall produce characterizations of the project scope that integrate and summarize available information and data for the project, providing professional opinions, analysis, information, data and descriptive text in an accessible and understandable format.